-National Park looks to turn invasive green crab into biodegradable plastic | CBC News
+How an invasive green crab at a N.S. national park could be made into biodegradable plastic | CBC News

-Parks Canada partners with McGill researcher who specializes in crustacean shells
+Parks Canada partnering with McGill researcher who specializes in crustacean shells

-Invasive green crabs that have caused major problems for native species like eelgrass at Nova Scotia's Kejimkujik seaside park could be the latest solution to fighting plastic pollution in the ocean.
+Invasive green crabs that have caused major problems for native species like eelgrass at Nova Scotia's Kejimkujik National Park Seaside could be the latest solution to reducing plastic pollution in the ocean.

 Parks Canada has teamed up with a McGill University professor to find a way to turn the shells of the pesky crabs into a biodegradable plastic that could be used to make cutlery, cups or plates.

-Crabs harvested from the park just south of Liverpool, N.S., will be shipped to Montreal this spring where Audrey Moores has developed a non-toxic way to transform a polymer naturally found in crustacean shells into a hard, opaque plastic material.
+Crabs harvested from the park just south of Liverpool, N.S., will be shipped this spring to Montreal, where Audrey Moores has developed a non-toxic way to transform a polymer naturally found in crustacean shells into a hard, opaque plastic-like material.

 "What we know is that if we take regular crab shells, shrimp shells, lobster shells, we have very good results, so we're fairly confident that the green crab should not be different," said Moores.